Georgia Landlord Tenant Laws

 - Permitted Times: Georgia state law does not designate any time-of-day restrictions for entering.

 - Emergency Entry: There are no laws in Georgia regarding emergency entry without notice.

-- Rent Demand Notice: According to Georgia laws on eviction, landlords may issue a pay-or-quit notice the day immediately following the day rent was due (OCGA § 44-7-50).
-There is no specified length of time landlords must wait to file an eviction lawsuit.
+- Rent Demand Notice: Unspecified notice to pay or quit.
+According to Georgia laws on eviction, landlords may serve a pay-or-quit notice and file for eviction the day immediately following the day rent was due.
+Written notice is required, but there is no specified amount required (OCGA § 44-7-50).

-- Nonrenewal Notice: If the landlord wishes to terminate the tenancy, they must give at least 60 days’ notice (OCGA § 44-7-7).
+- Nonrenewal Notice: If the landlord wishes to terminate the tenancy once the term ends, they must give the tenant at least 60 days’ written notice (OCGA § 44-7-7).

 Other Laws and Facts About Georgia

 - The median rent rate in Georgia is $1,999.

 - The median rent rate in Atlanta is $2,260.

 - Military service members in Georgia have special protections as tenants.
 For instance, they are afforded some rent relief, may postpone court proceedings, and may relocate and terminate the lease early without penalty to meet service requirements.
 See page 19 of the Georgia Landlord-Tenant Handbook for a description of these protections.